This lecture focuses on a review of three different aspects of input output:

 Another typical abstraction is block-oriented random-access I/O, where the typical primitives might be:

-Read( memory_buffer, device_address ) Write( memory_buffer, device_address )Here, the buffer is a block of consecutive memory locations in the caller's address space, and the address names a block of consecutive locations in the random-access I/O abstraction, perhaps a relative address in a disk file.
-The block size in this scheme is fixed and therefore is not passed as an explicit parameter!
+Read( buffer, address ) Write( buffer, address )Here, the buffer is a block of consecutive memory locations in the caller's address space, and the address names a block of consecutive locations in the random-access I/O abstraction, perhaps a relative address in a disk file.

-This abstraction maps naturally to disk devices in the case where the block size is one sector and the device_address is the sector number It maps poorly to almost all other real devices, but disks are so important that it is frequently used.
+This abstraction maps naturally to disk devices in the case where the buffer length equals the sector size and the address is aligned on a disk sector boundary.
+It maps poorly to real devices in most other cases.

 Aside: UNIX files are a generally successful attempt to generalize streams to include block I/O. The operations are:

 With a buffer size of one byte and no seek operations, this interface exactly emulates a pure stream.
-With a buffer size of one disk sector, with a seek offset that is a multiple of the sector size prior to each read or write, this interface exactly emulates a conventional random-access model.
+With a buffer size of one disk sector, with a seek prior to each read or write, this interface exactly emulates a conventional random-access model.
 If the sector size is not matched to the buffer size or if seeks are made to device addresses that are not sector aligned, intermediate buffers and possibly extra input-output transfers must be used to reblock the data between the user and the device.

-Of course, if the underlying device is incapable of a seek operation, for example, if it is a printer or a keyboard, the seek operation in the user interface is meaningless.
+Of course, if the underlying device is incapable of a seek operation, for example, if it is a printer or a keyboard, the seek operation presented to the user is meaningless.

-The use of a FIFO queue to separate the application code from the interrupt service routine allows fully asynchronous operation, where computation and input/output overlap, and no data is lost except in the case of input devices, when input data arrives so quickly that the input queue fills up.
+The use of a FIFO queue to separate the application code from the interrupt service routine allows fully asynchronous operation, where computation and input/output overlap, and no data is lost except if the input queue fills up.

-There are at several different paths that may be followed by characters that a user types when they are echoed to the display:
+There are at least two different paths that may be followed by characters that a user types when they are echoed to the display:

 In path A the input interrupt routine enqueues character to be echoed in output queue.
-Things echo soon after they are typed, but they get mixed randomly into the output if you type ahead of the prompt from the applications program.
+Things echo as soon as they are typed, but they get mixed randomly into the output if you type ahead of the prompt from the applications program.

 In path B the read routine enqueues character to be echoed as it dequeues it from the input queue.
 The output always looks the same whether or not you type ahead of the prompt, but echoing is delayed.

-Other paths are possible; for example, the hardware may handle the job of echoing input.
+Other paths are possible; for example, the hardware may handle the job of echoing input, or a third queue may be added between the input interrupt driver and the output interrupt driver (with the output driver giving priority to echoing).
 At the other extreme, application programs may handle echoing.
 On UNIX, the user of a terminal device may select the echoing mode using some of the less common system calls, stty and ioctl.
 These calls allow nonstandard and device dependent options to be set, and the set of options they allow is huge.

 As with stream I/O, there are two interfaces that concern us, and the system provides a mapping between these, as well as providing for buffering to improve performance.